Building Customized URLs in WordPress: Permalinks, Query Vars and URL Rewriting

 WP_Query class.
 If not, before reading over this post take the time to check our In-depth Guide to Conquering WP_Query.

-Building a Custom Field (Meta) Query
+Custom Field (Meta) Queries

 We have got a bunch of parameters that allow us to set a custom field query, like the